Yacht tender: For superyachts

 Superyachts exceed 24 m in length.
 Their tenders come in a variety of styles that include classic, modern, sedan, and RIB.
 Many are capable of speeds of up to 60 kn.
 Superyachts often feature stern garages, which house the tender and other water toys.
 Superyacht tenders include classic-influenced boats (such as mahogany runabouts), custom made luxury tenders, and support vessels that follow (shadow) the yacht.

 Superyachts may have one or more large custom tenders in one of an assortment of styles with inboard engines and driven either by propellers or jetboat impellers.
 Long established custom builders such as Hodgdon Yachts and Vikal International, have developed high-end limousine tenders and specialized multi purpose tenders.
 Tenders may serve as pleasure craft or speed boats to drag bananas and for waterskiing, wakeboarding and also to transport and service leisure scuba set diving.

 Superyacht tender variants include the small personal hovercraft, such as the Hov Pod, or the amphibious boat, such as Iguana Yachts "Commuter", which can also drive onto beaches or up ramps, to carry passengers on land.

+Superyacht owners who elect to tow their tenders weigh the convenience of the tender not occupying space in the yacht against the risk of loss of the towed vessel.
+Towing also allows for more elaborate and larger tenders than those stowed internally or on davits.
+Rigging a tow requires specialized expertise.
+Insurers require a tracking system, in case a towing rig fails.